 Lilian's family moved to Ingatestone in 1981 and Lilian soon joined the Drama Group, then the Opera Group, where she was a member for many years .
 Lilian was Chair of IMOG for ten years and became a Trustee in 2005, as their representative.
 In 2008 Lilian was “persuaded” to stand as Chair for the Association to help save the ailing Club.
 A small number of dedicated committee members joined her and they have worked extremely hard to improve the situation – each member contributing their own talents and abilities.
 Lilian has personally applied for 20 grants (15 of which were successful) and the £110,000 raised contributed towards the improvements you see around you today.
 Lilian says she has found it very satisfying to see that the efforts of the Trustees and their supporters have been so successful and the Community Centre has become such an important part of village life.

 Jenny Fowle FCA

-Jenny Fowle has been chair of Young Expressions youth theatre group sine 2015 and is thrilled that the group continues to give so many local children the opportunity to perform live on stage.
+Jenny Fowle has been involved with Young Expressions youth theatre group sine 2015, first as Chair and now Treasurer, and is thrilled that the group continues to give so many local children the opportunity to perform live on stage.
 She became a trustee of the Community Centre in 2017 and was appointed Honorary Treasurer in 2018.
 Jenny is a Chartered Accountant but is now semi-retired which gives her more time to get involved in the local community.
-As well as her involvement with Young Expressions and the Community Centre she is also a Parent Governor at Chelmsford County High School for Girls.

 Peter Smith - Licensee